Old English: History

 Old English literacy developed after the Christianisation of Anglo-Saxon England in the late 7th century.
 The oldest surviving work of Old English literature is Cædmon's Hymn, which was composed between 658 and 680 but not written down until the early 8th century.
 There is a limited corpus of runic inscriptions from the 5th to 7th centuries, but the oldest coherent runic texts (notably the inscriptions on the Franks Casket) date to the early 8th century.
-The Old English Latin alphabet was introduced around the 8th century.
+The Old English Latin alphabet was introduced in the 7th century.

 Alfred the Great statue in Winchester, Hampshire.
 The 9th-century English King proposed that primary education be taught in English, with those wishing to advance to holy orders to continue their studies in Latin.

 With the unification of several of the Anglo-Saxon kingdoms (outside the Danelaw) by Alfred the Great in the later 9th century, the language of government and literature became standardised around the West Saxon dialect (Early West Saxon).
 Alfred advocated education in English alongside Latin, and had many works translated into the English language; some of them, such as Pope Gregory I's treatise Pastoral Care, appear to have been translated by Alfred himself.
 In Old English, typical of the development of literature, poetry arose before prose, but Alfred chiefly inspired the growth of prose.

-A later literary standard, dating from the late 10th century, arose under the influence of Bishop Æthelwold of Winchester, and was followed by such writers as the prolific Ælfric of Eynsham ("the Grammarian").
+A later literary standard, dating from the late 10th century, arose under the influence of Bishop Æthelwold of Winchester and was followed by such writers as the prolific Ælfric of Eynsham ("the Grammarian").
 This form of the language is known as the "Winchester standard", or more commonly as Late West Saxon.
-It is considered to represent the "classical" form of Old English.
-It retained its position of prestige until the time of the Norman Conquest, after which English ceased for a time to be of importance as a literary language.
+It is considered to represent the classical form of Old English.
+It retained its position of prestige until the Norman Conquest, after which English ceased for a time to be of importance as a literary language.